 Firstly, take advice from your lawyer/agent about how to make the offer.

-Getting some info from the agent about the vendor is always a good idea.
+Getting some info from the agent about the vendor’s situation is always a good idea.

 This should be carried out at an early stage in order to help with the negotiations.

-A formal survey and valuation document, often costing less than 10% of the legal fees or 1/10 of the 1% of the purchase price, can easily save you thousands when negotiating a purchase.
+A formal survey and valuation document is then recommended.
+This can easily save you thousands when negotiating a purchase.

-Vendors vary considerably and the approach to the offer may vary.
+Vendors vary considerably and your approach to making an offer may differ.
 It may be that vendor is wealthy or is dire straits; it may be that they are Mallorquin or German and don’t consider bartering.